ansible/ansible/docs/docsite/rst/reference_appendices/special_variables.rst

     The name of the value provided to ``loop_control.index_var``.
 Added in ``2.9``

 ansible_parent_role_names
-    When the current role is being executed by means of an :ref:`include_role <include_role_module>` or :ref:`import_role <import_role_module>` action, this variable contains a list of all parent roles, with the most recent role (i.e. the role that included/imported this role) being the first item in the list.
+    When the current role is being executed by means of an :ref:`include_role <include_role_module>` or :ref:`import_role <import_role_module>` action, this variable contains a list of all parent roles, with the most recent role (in other words, the role that included/imported this role) being the first item in the list.
-    When multiple inclusions occur, this list lists the *last* role (i.e. the role that included this role) as the *first* item in the list.
+    When multiple inclusions occur, this list lists the *last* role (in other words, the role that included this role) as the *first* item in the list.
 It is also possible that a specific role exists more than once in this list.

     For example: When role **A** includes role **B**, inside role B, ``ansible_parent_role_names`` will equal to ``['A']``.
 If role **B** then includes role **C**, the list becomes ``['B', 'A']``.

 ansible_parent_role_paths
-    When the current role is being executed by means of an :ref:`include_role <include_role_module>` or :ref:`import_role <import_role_module>` action, this variable contains a list of all parent roles, with the most recent role (i.e. the role that included/imported this role) being the first item in the list.
+    When the current role is being executed by means of an :ref:`include_role <include_role_module>` or :ref:`import_role <import_role_module>` action, this variable contains a list of all parent roles, with the most recent role (in other words, the role that included/imported this role) being the first item in the list.
     Please refer to ``ansible_parent_role_names`` for the order of items in this list.

 ansible_play_batch